Gates will be locked and thousands of rangers furloughed at national parks if government shuts down

 In Washington, home to Mount Rainier and Olympic parks, Democratic Gov. Jay Inslee has no plans to provide more funding or staff to parks if there’s a shutdown.
 Democratic California Gov. Gavin Newsom’s administration said it won’t pay to keep parks open.

-Contributing to this report were Associated Press writers Ed Komenda in Olympia, Washington; Amy Beth Hanson in Helena, Montana; Matthew Brown in Billings, Montana; Jesse Bedayn in Denver; Tran Nguyen in Sacramento; and Matthew Daly in Washington.
+Contributing to this report were Associated Press writers Ed Komenda in Olympia, Washington; Amy Beth Hanson in Helena, Montana; Matthew Brown in Billings, Montana; Jesse Bedayn in Denver; Tran Nguyen in Sacramento; Matthew Daly in Washington and Summer Ballentine in Columbia, Missouri.